 Should you use different types of apples for different recipes?
 And can you cook with eating apples?
 It turns out the ‘rules’ are a little less clear cut than one might expect, and the best apples to cook with really depends on what you're cooking.

 We can separate apple varieties into ‘cooking apples’ and ‘eating apples’ or dessert apples.
 The cookers aren’t usually a pleasure to eat raw; they are too sharp and tend to have tough skins.
 The eating apples, however, will be sweet straight off the tree, without any added sugar.
 That doesn’t mean the eaters don’t sometimes make very good cookers.
-The French always cook with apples we’d term as eating varieties; you’d never catch them using a Bramley!
+The French always cook with apples we’d term as eating varieties; you’d never catch them using a Bramley apple!

 Find out how to grow apples